 Am I Eligible?

-Hosts and community contacts must undertake a Police Check to be able to participate in the JFPP.
+Hosts and Community Contacts must reside in a RA2-5 location and undertake a Police Check to be able to participate in the JFPP.

 How to Apply?